wilkeraziz/slurm-align/README.md

 In section (3), control resource allocation for different steps.

 In section (4), configure where frozen data, tools and pretrained models can be found.
+The most important variable here is `ARCHIVE`.

 In section (5), configure tools that will be used, e.g., Moses, mgiza, fastalign, balign.